10 Reasons to Try Dips Plus Weight

 Enjoy your Dips and all the best in your training.

 P.S.
 Due to an ordering error, I am overstocked on copies of the Nail Bending DVD.
 Through this weekend, you can get your copy and save $10.
 Click below for the Nail Bending DVD.
 ONLY 20 COPIES AVAILABLE

 - Vince Gironda – Upper Body Muscle Building Workout

 - How to Bench Press

 This entry was posted on Friday, March 14th, 2014 at 7:00 am and is filed under how to build muscle, how to develop strength, muscle-building-workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson